Monday, December 27, 2010

 We're gonna shake the pictures right outta their frames

 Cut to a very tender post-coital scene in Kevin’s bed, on whose sheets is finally another person’s fluids besides his own.
 Leslie improbably still has her pearls on.
 With her haircut being shorter than Kevin’s they look like two young guys in bed together.
 Maybe Kevin is really I love with Alec and Leslie is the closest thing he can get without having to scream into his pillow late at night.
-Come to think of it, Leslie and Alec do kind of resemble each other...
+Come to think of it, Leslie and Titmouse do kind of resemble each other...

 Unfortunately, in a rare example of a plot point made earlier coming back into play later, Kev gave Titmouse a key so the latter could fuck the unnamed/unseen lingerie saleslady; now it comes back to haunt Kevin when he fucks Titmouse’s wife-to-be.
 This scene actually makes sense: Titmouse would go over to Kevin’s because he would be full of remorse for the night previous.
 He reels in like a slow fungus, cig clasped in his hand, hair mussed, cracking open a tall boy and sitting on down dejectedly right in front of Kev’s bedroom partition.

-I know the look on Kevin’s face: it’s over and it’s barely started.
+I know the look on Kevin’s face: It’s over and it’s barely started.
 Oh life, howst thou torment me!

 Oh, Leslie, what you don’t know…